Neutral / cushion / high arch

 The shoe utilizes the Radial Lug Design at two main focal points on the outsole: the first is beneath the forefoot region, and the other is in the heel section.
 The strategic design of the lugs results in the amount of traction needed for moving on the trails in various directions.

 The Wet Traction Rubber, as the name implies, is a high-quality abrasion resistant rubber placed on the shoe’s outsole for the desired grip on tricky surfaces and an excellent performance on the trails.
+The outsole of this shoe is as reliable as the outsole of the Speedcross 5 from Salomon.

 In its midsole, the Scott Supertrac RC utilizes the Aerofoam+ injected material.
 The foam material is flexible, durable and highly responsive.
 The Aerofoam technology provides the much sought-after ‘bouncy’ feel in the midsole and a very high energy return which keeps the runner motivated throughout the run.